sunshinezxf/sunshinezxf.github.io/index.md

 ## Award

+- 2021, Model student of outstanding postgraduate of Nanjing University.
 - 2021, **National Scholarship for Postgradutes (Ph.D.
 Scholarship)**.
 - 2020, the **first prize** of the **Elite Scholarship**.
 - 2017, Outstanding graduate of Nanjing University.